Set a filtres

 M4 (0) G36 (0) AK (0) M249 (0) AUG (0) Masada (0) M60 (0) SCAR (0) SVD (0) P90 (0) EVO (0) VSR-10 (0)

-A boresight laser is actually a small laser pointer hidden in the body of a dummy cartridge of a specific calibre.
+A priming laser is actually a small laser pointer, hidden in the body of a dummy cartridge of a specific caliber.
 Its use is exclusively for live firearms.

 They are most often powered by a small AG3 button cell battery.

-Their purpose is, for example, when replacing fixed sights or installing a collimator, etc., to do a preliminary sight adjustment without having to go to the range.
+Their purpose is, for example, when replacing fixed sights or installing a collimator, to make a preliminary adjustment of the sights without having to visit the shooting range.

 We will explain this procedure in a few steps.
-Before handling any live weapon, it is always necessary to check that the weapon is not loaded and that we are aiming at the
+Before handling a live weapon, it is always necessary to check that the weapon is not loaded and that the aim is in the a safe area (or an area where you won't hurt anyone if you accidentally shoot)

-1. After thoroughly checking the weapon, expose it to the breech ( not everyone can do this)
+1. After a thorough check of the weapon, expose it for a breech (not all of them can do this)

-2. Insert the batteries into the laser, when screwed in it will light up red
+2. Insert the batteries into the laser, after screwing it in it lights up red

 3. Insert the firing cartridge into the chamber of the weapon